rwdavies/motif_death/discover/README.md

 About
 =====

-Files in this folder are related to discovery of new sets of species that could be suitable for motif_death/HATBAG. functions.R is used for investigating a specific taxon (eg. order, family) for a suitable reference genome and short read data. progress_visualise.R is used for marking groups of species that have been investigated for this pipeline on a giant tree plot (eg. root: Chordata, leaf rank: order).
+Files in this folder are related to discovery of new sets of species that could be suitable for motif_death/HATBAG. functions.R is used for investigating a specific taxon (eg. Testudines, Hominidae) for a suitable reference genome and short read data. progress_visualise.R is used for marking groups of species that have been investigated for this pipeline on a giant tree plot (eg. root: Chordata, leaf rank: order).

 How to use functions.R
 ======================